 - Put a large pot of water on to boil.
-When it bubbles enthusiastically, add salt and drop your pasta.
-Be sure to give it a good stir a few times to be sure your noodles don't stick.
+Add salt and drop your pasta in the pot.
+Be sure to give it a good stir a few times so your noodles don’t stick.
 Cook your pasta for one minute less than it says on the box.
 Drain the pasta and return it to the hot pot.

 - While you’re waiting for your water to boil and your pasta to cook, cut your bacon into smaller pieces with your kitchen scissors.
 Cook the bacon in a large skillet over medium high heat.
 When they become crisp, drain off most of the fat and return the pan to the stove.

 - Add the wine to the bacon pan and let it simmer for five minutes or so.
-You're wanting to cook it down to form a winey, syrupy glaze on your bacon.
-Mmmmm.... wine bacon...
+You’re wanting to cook it down to form a winey, syrupy glaze on your bacon.
 When most of the liquid has evaporated, remove the pan from the heat.